Rumah ulu

-Rumah ulu is a vernacular house found in the highland of South Sumatra, Indonesia.
-The house is associated with the Uluan people who reside in the region of the upstream of the Ogan and Musi River.
+Rumah ulu is a vernacular house found in the highlands of South Sumatra, Indonesia.
+The house is associated with the Uluan people, who reside in the region upstream of the Ogan and Musi rivers.

 Distribution

-Rumah ulu is a traditional house of people living in the upstream of Musi River, South Sumatra.
+Rumah ulu is a traditional house of people living upstream of Musi River, South Sumatra.
 The name ulu is derived from the word uluan, which means "upstream".
-The term is also used as a generalization to rural inhabitants of the mountain range of the Central Bukit Barisan in the upstream of the River.
+The term is also used as a generalization for rural inhabitants of the mountain range of Central Bukit Barisan upstream of the River.
 The current province of South Sumatra encompasses only a small part of the former administrative region of South Sumatra (the present Sumbagsel or Southern Region of Sumatra), consisting of the provinces of Bengkulu, Jambi, Lampung, and South Sumatra proper (the former Palembang Sultanate).

 With modernity, less and less rumah ulu can be found in the hinterland.
 No new ulu house have been constructed since the 1920s.
 A 200 years old ulu house is kept in the Balaputradeva Museum.
 The rumah ulu in the museum was taken from Asamkelat Village in Pengandonan Subdistrict of Ogan Komering Ulu Regency.
 A couple of old and large rumah ulu can still be found near Baturaja, although without conservation status, these too may be destroyed.